Mike-Do/spikeball-modeling/README.md

 Team 1 always starts with the ball, and P1 always serves Team 2 always has P4 serve
 Touches will always be 3 or under (valid)
+Serves change after each point, rather than until the team loses a point On serve, any opposing player can hit the ball (no explicit receiver)

 # Omitted
 Cannot hit ball towards opponents